 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
-Five hours lecture (60 hours total per quarter).

 An introduction to the language and cultures of Spanish-speaking world areas.
 Speaking, listening, reading and writing language skills at the first level of elementary Spanish are developed within the framework of language as a fundamental expression of culture.
 Spanish is the primary language of instruction.
 Language laboratory practice and/or assignments, at home and/or in the language lab, are an integral part of instruction supporting the development of language skills in the areas of pronunciation, structure, syntax, and oral communication.